b12consulting/interlinked/README.md

 # Quickstart

-This first example shows first pattern matching and then dependency resolution.
+This initial example shows first pattern matching and then dependency resolution.

 ```python